Ayush272002/Crypto/README.md

    npm start
    ```

-5. Open your browser and visit `http://localhost:5173` to use Omnimind.
+5. Open your browser and visit `http://localhost:3000` to use Crypto.

 ## Contributing